Multi-Source Knowledge Pruning for Retrieval-Augmented Generation: A Benchmark and Empirical Study: Introduction

 \section{Introduction}

-In recent years, the excellent performance of large language models (LLMs)~\cite{brown2020language,jiang2023reformulating,luo2023unlocking} in various tasks has attracted widespread attention from researchers.
-Nevertheless, since LLMs rely solely on internal knowledge acquired during training, they are often susceptible to hallucination~\cite{zhou2020detecting,10.1145/3571730,ji2023survey, mallen2022not}.
-To address this dilemma, retrieval-augmented generation (RAG)~\cite{lewis2020retrieval, guu2020retrieval,cheng2024general} integrates external knowledge, to bridge the gap between static, often limited internal knowledge of LLMs and vast real-world information, thereby reducing hallucinations.
+In recent years, the excellent performance of large language models (LLMs)~\cite{brown2020language,jiang2023reformulating,luo2023unlocking,rag_survey} across various tasks in diverse domains has attracted widespread attention from researchers.
+However, despite their continuous improvement, LLMs rely solely on internal knowledge stored in their parameters during pretraining, which is inherently limited and cannot be updated in real time.
+Consequently, they are often susceptible to hallucinations, particularly when handling long-tail or time-sensitive queries~\cite{zhou2020detecting,10.1145/3571730}.
+To address this dilemma, retrieval-augmented generation (RAG)~\cite{lewis2020retrieval, guu2020retrieval, cheng2024general} integrates retrieved context as external knowledge to enhance the capabilities of LLMs.
+It serves as a bridge between the static and often limited internal knowledge of LLMs and the extensive, dynamically evolving information in the real world, thereby mitigating hallucinations and enhancing reliability.

-Numerous studies on RAG have been proposed to effectively integrate external knowledge source with the internal knowledge of LLMs~\cite{hyde, Chan2024RQRAGLT, su2024dragin}.
+Numerous studies on RAG have been proposed to effectively integrate external knowledge with the internal knowledge of LLMs~\cite{hyde, Chan2024RQRAGLT, su2024dragin}.
 Through a review of current research on RAG, we found that most studies primarily focus on the utilization of a single knowledge source.
 However, practical applications often require access to multiple knowledge sources, which can vary significantly in format, timeliness, and domain.
-Despite this need, research on RAG with multiple external knowledge sources remains limited, primarily due to the lack of suitable benchmark datasets and insufficient preliminary exploration of the current field.
+This necessitates intelligent selection of knowledge sources based on the characteristics of each query, as well as the design of retrieval strategies tailored to the specific properties of the selected sources.
+Despite this need, research on RAG with multiple external knowledge sources remains limited, primarily due to the absence of standardized benchmark datasets and a lack of investigation into how diverse knowledge sources interact and affect model performance.